-Democracies have ever been spectacles of turbulence and contention; have ever been found incompatible with personal security or the rights of property…[whereas a Republic] refine and enlarge the public views, by passing them through the medium of a chosen body of citizens, whose wisdom may best discern the true interest of their country.
+Democracies have ever been spectacles of turbulence and contention; have ever been found incompatible with personal security or the rights of property…[a republic can] refine and enlarge the public views, by passing them through the medium of a chosen body of citizens, whose wisdom may best discern the true interest of their country.

-It’s why the Founders designed the erectoral college to overturn the will of the people:
+It’s why the Founders designed the erectoral college as a means of overturning the will of the people, should they vote incorrectly:

-The immediate election should be made by men most capable of analyzing the qualities adapted to the station, and acting under circumstances favorable to deliberation…will be most likely to possess the information and discernment requisite to such complicated investigations…to afford as little opportunity as possible to tumult and disorder.
+The immediate election should be made by men most capable of analyzing the qualities adapted to the station, and acting under circumstances favorable to deliberation…most likely to possess the information and discernment requisite to such complicated investigations…to afford as little opportunity as possible to tumult and disorder.

 It’s why the Founders didn’t want Americans erecting their own senators: